SwedbankPay/developer.swedbankpay.com/checkout/v3/MAC/index.md

 ## Introduction

-You should choose our Checkout MAC integration model if
+You should choose our MAC integration model if

 -   you collect the payer information needed to complete an order yourself.
 -   you **do not** need payer information from Swedbank Pay to calculate